 Tuasan Falls is hands down my favorite waterfall on Camiguin Island and arguably the best!
-It is not quite as popular as Katibawasan Falls but it is without a doubt one of the latest up and coming Camiguin tourist spots.
+It’s not quite as popular as Katibawasan Falls but it is without a doubt one of the latest up-and-coming Camiguin tourist spots.

-Tuasan Falls is located in Catarman which is approximately a 30-minute drive from the main tourist area of Mambajao and the entrance fee is 50 pesos.
+Tuasan Falls is located in Catarman, approximately a 30-minute drive from the main tourist area of Mambajao and the entrance fee is 75 pesos.

-A 20-meter high waterfall and the freshwater stream is the first thing you’ll see as you walk around the bend from the jump-off point.
-Not to mention the stream is incredibly clear with a tinge of turquoise colors!
+A 20-meter-high waterfall and the freshwater stream is the first thing you’ll see as you walk around the bend from the jump-off point.
+The stream is also incredibly clear with a tinge of turquoise colors!

-My favorite thing about Tuasan Falls is the vivid flora and fauna that surrounds the area, adding to the tranquil vibe and peacefulness about this place!
-We spotted many birds, lizards and butterflies while hanging out beneath the canopy of the jungle that envelopes the falls.
+My favorite thing about Tuasan Falls is the vivid flora and fauna surrounding the area, adding to the tranquil vibe and peacefulness.
+We spotted many birds, lizards, and butterflies while hanging out beneath the canopy of the jungle that enveloped the falls.

-At last but not least is the almighty Mt Hibok Hibok, standing tall at 1,332 meters above sea level.
-Hiking to the top of this active volcano in Camiguin is one heck of an adventure to be had on the island!
+One Camiguin tourist spot you can’t skip is the almighty Mt Hibok Hibok, standing tall at 1,332 meters above sea level.
+Hiking to the top of this active volcano is one heck of an adventure to be had on the island!

 From what our guide had told us, the hike to the summit of Mount Hibok Hibok takes 3 to 4 hours from bottom to top depending on one’s fitness levels and hiking capabilities.

-To book the Mt Hibok Hibok hike, contact Alex from Camiguin All In One and he will be happy to help you organise this.
+To book the Mt Hibok Hibok hike, contact Alex from Camiguin All In One and he will be happy to help you organize this.